 Social Enterprise: The Evolution of Business, Sustainability, Starting Up and Scaling Up (Metanoia Global): A short presentation on how business is evolving and how intentionally architecting organizations can help them to start and scale successfully, including a case study.

-Architecting for Good (S2E Consulting, Inc.): Learn more about the idea of leveraging business architecture and other techniques to help non-profit organizations, startups, social enterprises and cross-sector social initiatives to achieve their missions.
+Architecting for Good (S2E Transformation, Inc.): Learn more about the idea of leveraging business architecture and other techniques to help non-profit organizations, startups, social enterprises and cross-sector social initiatives to achieve their missions.

 Discover Your True North (Book by Bill George): On becoming a leader who serves a greater purpose.